An Bord Pleanála

 - Other matters under the Planning and Development Act 2000, as amended

 It is responsible for determining appeals under:

-The membership of the Board is determined by the Planning and Development Acts 2000–2019.
+The rules about membership of the Board are set-out in the Planning and Development Act 2000.

-The Board only make their decision after they have considered all the material before it.
-This includes submissions from the public and the planning inspector's report and recommendation.
+The Board only makes their decision after they have considered all the relevant material.
+This includes:

 If the Board's decision differs from the inspector's recommendation, the Board must give reasons for this in their decision order.

 The Minister for Housing, Local Government and Heritage can make decisions about general planning and development policy and the Board must take them into account when making their decisions.
 However, the Minister cannot influence the Board about a particular appeal.